InsightSoftwareConsortium/ITKPythonPackage/README.md

 # ITK Python Package

-This project provides a `setup.py` script to build ITK Python binary packages and infrastructure to build ITK external module Python packages.
+This project configures pyproject.toml files and manages environmental variables needed to build ITK Python binary wheels on MacOS, Linux, and Windows platforms.
+Scripts are available for both [ITK infrastructure](https://github.com/insightSoftwareConsortium/ITK) and ITK external module Python packages.

 The Insight Toolkit (ITK) is an open-source, cross-platform system that provides developers with an extensive suite of software tools for image analysis.